dfinity/portal/docs/tutorials/02_create_your_first_app/06_add-frontend.md

 - The HTML above is just a simple form with options, nothing ICP or Web3 special about it
 - The `<head>` tag includes some basic CSS for styling
+- To learn more about adding a stylesheet, see: [Add a stylesheet](../../developer-docs/frontend/add-stylesheet.md).

 :::note